M66B/XPrivacyLua/FAQ.md

 <a name="FAQ15"></a>
 **(15) Can I get a refund?**

-If a purchased pro feature doesn't work as described and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
+If a purchased pro feature doesn't work properly and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
 In all other cases there is no refund possible.